Chemistry Of Life

 Fatty Acids

-• The building blocks of many lipids
+• Are the building blocks of many lipids

 The degree of unsaturation directly determines the physical state of a lipid: more double bonds mean more kinks, less tight packing, and a more liquid consistency at room temperature.
 This structure-to-property relationship is a central concept tested on the AP exam.